anon-blue/anon.blue/README.txt

      hello friends what is the point of the project here? well...
            gg   m         90% owl
                                                                           upooph
-elloooooooooooooooo is this meeeeeeeeeeeee your looking fooooooour.
+elloooooooooooooooo is this meeeeeeeeeeeee youi really ahte myself and wish i wa s strong enough to rnd it all